-• Even if an individual is identified or identifiable, directly or indirectly, from the data you are processing, it is not personal data unless it 'relates to' the individual.
+If you cannot directly identify an individual from that information, then you need to consider whether the individual is still identifiable.
+You should take into account the information you are processing together with all the means reasonably likely to be used by either you or any other person to identify that individual.
+Even if an individual is identified or identifiable, directly or indirectly, from the data you are processing, it is not personal data unless it 'relates to' the individual.
 When considering whether information 'relates to' an individual, you need to take into account a range of factors, including the content of the information, the purpose or purposes for which you are processing it and the likely impact or effect of that processing on the individual.

-2.3 Personal Data Shall be :

-Processed lawfully, fairly and in a transparent manner in relation to individuals;

-- (a) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes; - (b) Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; - (c) Accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay; - (d) Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals; and - (e) Processed in a manner which ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures. - 2.4 In line with the current Data Protection Legislation including Data Protection Act 2018 and (UK) General Data Protection Regulations (UK GDPR) we will adhere to the requirements of Article 6 ensuring We have: - (a) Consent: the individual has given clear consent for you to process their personal data fora specific purpose. - (b) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into contract. - (c) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations). - (d) Vital interests: the processing is necessary to protect someone's life. - (e) Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law. - (f) Legitimate interests: the processing is necessary for your legitimate interests or thelegitimate interests of a third party unless there is a good reason to protect the individual'spersonal data which overrides those legitimate interests.
-(This cannot apply if you are a public authority processing data to perform your official tasks). - 2.5 Where the data being processed is categorised as special category data this may create more significant risks to a person's fundamental rights and freedoms and may potential place them at risk. - 2.6 When processing data of this nature and in line with the current Data Protection Legislation includingData Protection Act 2018 and (UK) General Data Protection Regulations (UK GDPR), the establishment will adhere to the requirements of Article 9 (2) We will ensure that;
+2.3 Personal Data Shall be : (a) Processed lawfully, fairly and in a transparent manner in relation to individuals; (b) Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes; (c) Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed; (d) Accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay; (e) Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals; and (f) Processed in a manner which ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, 2.4 destruction or damage, using appropriate technical or organisational measures.
+In line with the current Data Protection Legislation including Data Protection Act 2018 and (UK) General Data Protection Regulations (UK GDPR) we will adhere to the requirements of Article 6 ensuring We have: (a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose. (b) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into contract. (c) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations). (d) Vital interests: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law. (f) Legitimate interests: the processing is necessary for your legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual's personal data which overrides those legitimate interests.
+(This cannot apply if you are a public authority processing data to perform your official tasks).
+2.5 Where the data being processed is categorised as special category data this may create more significant risks to a person's fundamental rights and freedoms and may potential place them at risk.